noccoa/flask_livelog/README.md

 The scroll window detects when
  - A file is missing: Wait for a file to appear.
  - A file has been created: Logging starts.
- - A file dissapeared: The file will remains on the page.
+ - A file disappeared: The file will remains on the page.

 Scroll update is done very efficiently in as big as possible chuncks.
-This may be a entire file or just a part of the line - for example when pytest draws a '.' for each successful test.
+This may be an entire file or just a part of the line - for example when pytest draws a '.' for each successful test.

 ### File select form
 This optional form allows to select from a given list of files.